What Are The Dangers of Mixing Alcohol With Kratom?

-- Trouble breathing, even to the point of respiratory arrest.
+- Trouble breathing, even to the point of respiratory arrest

-- Permanent organ damage or failure, including kidney failure.
+- Permanent organ damage or failure, including kidney failure

-- Increased risk of a heart attack or coma.
+- Increased risk of a heart attack or coma

 Combining alcohol and kratom can also have a negative impact on overall wellness and mental health.
 The depressant effects of both can worsen depression, anxiety, and insomnia.
 It can also contribute to other substance use disorders.

 Contamination is also a concern with kratom.
 For example, some batches of kratom have been contaminated with salmonella.
 In particular, certain kratom products have been shown to contain dangerous levels of heavy metals, including lead and nickel.